Last Updated

 An emphasis on diversity: According to studies, corporations with more diverse boards are more risk-averse, have had less volatility of the stock return, and are more likely to distribute dividends.
 Therefore, it may be claimed that gender, age, or minority representation diversity should be a primary objective for the composition of every company’s board of directors and senior management ranks.

 Independence and transparency of auditors: A study of auditing procedures and business accounts might potentially indicate impending problems.
-Auditors ought to be independent (having no monetary stake in a corporation) and get most of their earnings from auditing, not consulting.
+Auditors should be independent (having no monetary stake in a corporation) and get most of their earnings from auditing, not consulting.
 Accounting difficulties must be addressed transparently, with complete, thorough information and reports made available to the board and steps taken to prevent a repeat of any problematic findings.

 Shareholder rights and provisions for takeovers: A company’s track record in responding to shareholder proposals that obtain significant votes may also indicate how it treats its shareholders.